Admissions for the 2021/2022 CBEY Certificate in Financing and Deploying Clean Energy are now open!

 Incomplete applications will not be considered and will automatically be rejected.
 Don't risk it; apply early!

-All application materials must be submitted through the electronic application form that will become accessible on this page when admissions open in January.
+All application materials must be submitted through the electronic application form accessible above on this page.
 Please do not mail any material to CBEY.
-A comprehensive application readiness checklist (for 2020/2021) is available for download and a brief summary is available below.
-The application material will be substantially the same for the 2021/2022 cohort.
+A comprehensive application readiness checklist is available for download below as well as a brief summary for your convenience.

 To apply for this program, you must submit all of the following documents prior to the admissions deadline: